core-wg/transport-indication/draft-ietf-core-transport-indication.md

 or to use more extensive padding options to sidestep the attack.
 Both the client and the server may alert their administrators of a possible traffic misdirection.

-# Alternative History: What if SVCB had been around before CoAP over TCP?
+# Alternative History: What if SVCB had been around before CoAP over TCP? {#althist}

 This appendix explores a hypothetical scenario in which SVCB {{?RFC9460}} was around and supported before the controversial decision to establish the "coap+tcp" scheme.
 It serves to provide a fresh perspective of what logically necessary